AntonisCSt/POW_DVC/readme.md

 as you can see it added a hash and some other information.

-Also we not any longer tacking the `poems.txt`.
+Also we not any longer track the `poems.txt`.
 See `.gitignore`.
 We track the dvc, hash file above!

+## Being complied with the dvc hash

+`dvc checkout` # will change the files based on the dvc hash you have

+## Connect with remote storage

+dvc remote add local /tmp/dvc-storage dvc push -r local

+#### Delete cash

+``

+ Questions: How to change between data versions???